RachelXu923/CS144/writeups/check0.md

 I collaborated with: [list sunetids here]

-I would like to credit/thank these classmates for their help: [list sunetids here]
+I would like to credit/thank these classmates for their help:

+1. runqiuzhang
+2. ed discussion #94, help me modify my pop method!
+And my speed improve from 0.98 Gbit/s to 1.88 Gbit/s

-This lab took me about [n] hours to do.
-I [did/did not] attend the lab session.
+This lab took me about 8 hours to do.
+I did attend the lab session.

-My secret code from section 2.1 was: [code here]
+My secret code from section 2.1 was: 759325

 - Optional: I had unexpected difficulty with: [describe]